 Vertigo is a condition in which the patient feels as if the world is spinning or the patient is spinning and the world is still.
-Vertigo is often accompanied by the nausea and anxiety and visually identified by nystagmus (a slow drift of the eyes in one direction and a fast beat in the opposite direction).
-The most common form of Vertigo is Benign Paroxysmal Positional Vertigo (BPPV) and is relatively easy to treat, usually corrected in as little as one to two visits.
-Infections to the inner ear (Vestibular Neuronitis or Labyrinthitis), Vestibular Migraines and Meniere’s Disease are other common causes of Vertigo.
+Vertigo is often accompanied by nausea and anxiety and visually identified by nystagmus (a slow drift of the eyes in one direction and a fast beat in the opposite direction).
+The most common form of vertigo is Benign Paroxysmal Positional Vertigo (BPPV) and is relatively easy to treat.
+It is usually corrected in as little as one to two visits.
+Infections to the inner ear (Vestibular Neuronitis or Labyrinthitis), Vestibular Migraines and Meniere’s Disease are other common causes of vertigo.

 Imbalance is when the patient feels unsteady or clumsy when standing or walking, has a challenging time walking in a straight line, and may find that they are holding on to things more or looking down more when they walk.
-Often, this can be caused by an inability to get information from joints, muscles, and soft tissues to the brain for processing where your feet are positioned, such as in diabetic neuropathies.
-Other times, it may be that they are of the brain that process body and limb position, such as the cerebellum or parietal lobes, are not function appropriately and will cause the patient to be unsure of where they are spatially.
+Often, this can be caused by an inability to get information from joints, muscles, and soft tissues to the brain for processing where their feet are positioned, such as in diabetic neuropathies.
+Other times, it may be that the areas of the brain that process body and limb position, such as the cerebellum or parietal lobes, are not functioning appropriately and will cause the patient to be unsure of where they are spatially.

 At Lancaster Brain and Spine, we specialize in the treatment of Vestibular Disorders, Dizziness/Vertigo and Concussion Injuries.
 Our doctors have advance degrees in neurology and mild traumatic brain injury and rehabilitation, as well as advanced education in vestibular rehabilitation.
 We also utilize the most advanced diagnostic equipment to evaluate and diagnose your condition.

 Our testing and treatment for vertigo and dizziness include: